All Saints' Church, Dunedin: All Saints' Hall

 All Saints' Hall was built as the Cumberland St Wesleyan Methodist Chapel.

 It is constructed from timber from the Bell Hill Methodist Church (1862-8) designed by George Greenfield.
 During a gale in 1862 the Bell Hill church was badly twisted and deemed unsafe until the addition of a transept designed by William Mason permitted its reuse in February 1863.
 Its poor design and inconvenient position prompted its early demolition.

 From the sale of the Bell Hill property in 1868 £150 was set aside for the building of a new church.
 A weatherboard schoolhouse able to accommodate 150 worshippers was built on a quarter acre of freehold next to All Saints given by James Allen.
 The hall was erected in 1869, but the Wesleyan Methodist congregation didn't last very long - until about 1872.

 The front portion of the hall has windows designed by prominent Dunedin architect Basil Hooper and installed in 1911.
 The University of Otago creche was established in the hall in 1968.
 Araiteuru Maori club (with Muru Walters as leader) used the hall before Araiteuru Marae was built.

+For several years in the 1990s, before Al-Huda Mosque, Dunedin was established, the Muslim community worshipped in All Saints' Hall.

-The belfry on the hall was restored in 2024, it contains bells from the former church of St. Stephen in Hampden, Otago and the former church of St. Chad in Middlemarch.
+The belfry on the hall was removed in 1959 and restored in 2024.
+The original bell has been lost.
+The current bells come from the former church of St. Stephen in Hampden, Otago, the former church of St. Chad in Middlemarch, and the former Church of the Holy Cross, St. Kilda.
+The bells from St. Chad's and Holy Cross are bronze and were made at the A & T Burt foundry, Cumberland St, Dunedin.
+The cast steel bell from St. Stephen's was made by Naylor, Vickers & Co.
+Sheffield, England in 1860.